A Legislative Summary

 Scope of Practice for Naturopaths: Prevented the ability of naturopaths to prescribe prescription drugs.

-Licensure of Extended Stay Center: Allows for patients to stay up to 48 hours in a facility separately licensed by with an existing ASC.
+Licensure of Extended Stay Center: Allows for patients to stay up to 48 hours in a facility separately licensed by an existing ambulatory surgery center (ASC).

 Opportunities for 2023

 The following are bill challenges that did not fall within NDMA's favor, but will lead the way to challenge during the next session.